tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

 No more runaway queries, u have time 4 ur spouse

-ur data is so unnormalized, it&#8217;s like a ghetto
+ur data is so unnormalized, it's like a ghetto

 You mix bits and bites diminishing your netto